Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

   - User ID who received warning
   - Target type (campaign or user)
   - Target ID
-  - Admin ID (currently defaults to "admin" - see CODE_INCONSISTENCIES.md #2)
+  - Admin ID, email, and name (from authenticated admin)
   - Timestamp
   - Acknowledged status (false)
 - **Restores content to active status** (this is intentional - warning is not removal):